samlyme/husk/README.md

 markdown -> html, written in haskell

 ## idea history
+Need to make a config file to define the style and code highlighting theme.

 Maybe I can implement a "wrapper" for everything that just passes in the calls the escape function for me.

 I wanted to keep everythin clean, so at first, I created separate types for strings that have been escaped to HTML, and actual HTML structures.